azurecitadel/azurecitadel/content/alz/day2/customise.md

 * Require built-in platform regulatory compliance security checks and reporting for all production environments
   * ISO27001 & CIS for all environments except Sandbox subscriptions
   * PCI-DSS for the payment system
+* Ensure no resources for the Germany operation are created outside of the Germany public cloud regions
 * Need to be able to report costs for each continent & country easily
 * All subnets must be protected by NSGs
 * All resources and resource groups must be tagged with the following Tags (at a minimum):